 Northeast from the narrow Lyemun pass through which you sail is notorious Bias bay.
-Ever since early days this district has had unsavory reputation as the headquarters of pirate gangs who infest the coast.
-Outwardly the settlement of 10,000 people of Bias bay is agriculturist, but the activity is less serious as farming than as camouflage.
+Ever since early Outwardly the settlement of 10,000 people of Bias bay is agriculturist, but the activity is less serious as farming than as camouflage.